ChristofferNissen/helmper/README.md

 This project has adopted the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for further details.

 ## Credits

+Helmper logo and banner have been kindly donated to the project by María Ruiz Garrido :heart:.

 The gopher's logo of Helmper is licensed under the Creative Commons 3.0 Attributions license.